-Try these out-of-the-box weight loss tips
+Try these outside-the-box weight loss tips

 Have you tried the trendy weight loss tips but wanted more?
 Or are you looking for a couple of small tweaks in your lifestyle to shed those last few pounds?